krempaskyk/edtech-plan-caroleng/README.md

 decisions in the plan.
 What assets and constraints do you face?
 What is the context of your class, considering demographic and technical resources?}

+{In addition to describing the course, provide pertinant details about the situation in which you will be teaching it.
+If you know information like class size, student demographics, classroom/school technologies available, etc., summarize it here.
+If you are not yet a teacher or want to keep the plan broad to potentially adopt in different situations, provide a summary of the assumptions you are making, such as approximate class size, grade levels, and technology available.}

 Santa Teresa High School is one of eleven high schools in the Eastside Union High School District.
 In 2013, we started teaching Exploring CS.
 In 2015, we added APCS-A (Java).
 We did not participate in APCS-P in 2017 when it first came out, and we started teaching APCS-P in 2018.

 CS has become popular in our school, and at the moment, we have eight CS classes.
 We currently has only one computer lab, and the other three classes are taught in the library's computer lab, which is not a proper classroom.
 With its growth rate, within the next two years, we will have ten CS classes.
 This calls for having two computer labs.
 This means more hardware (computers, Android devices), software licenses, and more demand from the network for efficient Internet speed.

 ## Plan

+{In the plan, you will specify what technologies both you and your students will use.}

 ### Software Specifications

 {Describe the software that you will use.
 Include software used for students as well as any software the instructor will use.
 This should include any software installed as well as any online services.}

+{Within the Software subsection, describe all software you (and your students) will use including operating system(s), learning management systems, required installed software, as well as any online/web services.
+For example, for this class, I would list a variety of operating systems (including Windows, Mac OS, and Linux), Blackboard LMS, GitHub.com, and the video recording/editing software I use (OBS and iMovie).}

 1. Courseware